MargaretSiple-NOAA/boattime/README.md

-# Timing and spacing for Gulf of Alaska survey design
+# Survey timing for Gulf of Alaska survey design
 ***
 ## Overview
 This repository contains code for measuring distances between survey points and approximating the time it will take to complete a particular survey design.